-- A written notice is required to be sent asking for a written submission from both the parties - Within five working days from the starting of the inquiry process, the IC will furnish a copy of the complaint both to the complainant and the complainee. - Within a week, both parties shall submit, to the IC, their replies to the documents that have been served on them.
-The replies may also include a list of questions that the party wishes the Enquiry Committee to ask the other party or its witnesses. - Within one week of the receipt of the replies and list of questions in (2) above, the IC shall start the process of an oral hearing, where the complainant, the accused, and their witnesses will separately be given a chance to give an account of the instances alluded to in the complaint. - All parties can also submit any documentary evidence at the time of the oral hearing. - The IC shall be empowered to ask questions that it deems fit to all parties during the oral hearing. - The IC is empowered to disqualify questions that it deems to be irrelevant, mischievous, or gender insensitive. - Additional witnesses may be produced to substantiate the claims made by the parties. - The IC is empowered to ask for official documents relevant to the investigation. - The IC is required to provide reasonable opportunity to both the complainant and the complainee to present their case - The complainant and the complainee may not be placed face to face at any time during the proceedings - The sexual history of the complainant and the complainee may not be probed into or put under consideration during the investigation of the present case - The IC can take a decision in case of the absence of the complainee for three consecutive hearings conducted during the proceedings - Lawyers are not allowed during the enquiry but both sides can avail help from them.
+- The complainant shall submit to the IC, a written copy of the complaint along with supporting documents and the names and addresses of the witnesses. - On receipt of the complaint, the IC shall send one copy of the complaint received from the complainant to the complainee within a week. - The complainee shall file his reply to the complaint along with his list of documents, and names and addresses of witnesses, within a week from the date of receipt of the copy of the complaint. - The IC shall make an inquiry into the complaint in accordance with the principles of natural justice. - The IC shall provide a copy of the complainee's reply to the complainant and can also seek a reply to the same from the complainant.
+The replies may include a list of questions that one party may like the enquiry committee to ask from the other party or its witnesses. - Within one week of the receipt of the replies made by the complainee and the complainant, the IC shall start the process of an oral hearing, where the complainant, the accused, and their witnesses will separately be given a chance to give an account of the instances alluded to in the complaint. - All parties can also submit any additional documentary evidence at the time of the oral hearing. - The IC shall be empowered to ask questions that it deems fit to all parties during the oral hearing. - The IC is empowered to disqualify questions that it deems to be irrelevant, mischievous, or gender insensitive. - Additional witnesses may be produced to substantiate the claims made by the parties. - The IC is empowered to ask for official documents relevant to the investigation. - The IC is required to provide reasonable opportunity to both the complainant and the complainee to present their case. - The complainant and the complainee may not be placed face to face at any time during the proceedings. - The IC can take a decision in case of the absence of the complainee for three consecutive hearings conducted during the proceedings. - Lawyers are not allowed during the enquiry but both sides can avail help from them.